 The animal is injected intravenously with a lethal dose of anaesthetic drugs and may also receive an initial injection of a sedative.
 In practice, barbiturates in combination with other drugs are commonly used.
 They induce a smooth transition from consciousness to unconsciousness and death by causing depression of the central nervous system and respiratory centres in the brain leading to cardiac arrest (Shearer, 2018).

 The preferred route of administration is intravenous (HSA 18; AVMA, 2020), but in some cases it may be given intramuscularly, intracardially or intraperitoneally.
+Drugs that cause tissue damage or necrosis with extravasation or subcutaneous administration must not be administered by intramuscular route and should only be administered by intraperitoneal or intraorgan routes in unconscious animals.
+Due to the potential for pain, use of intracardiac or other intraorgan routes must only be used in unconscious animals.

 Animal welfare concerns